FBA Sellers Are Benefitting From Booming Amazon Searches for Groceries

 After testing the service in locations near its headquarters in Seattle, Washington for 18 months, Amazon added more grocery pickup options to Whole Foods locations in California and Virginia this year.
 It has more locations planned in 2019.

 While this isn’t the sexiest of Amazon’s innovations, it could be the most scalable.
-With a growing supply chain and increased number of brick-and-mortar locations, Amazon could easily move this experiment throughout the United States and other countries.
+With a growing supply chain and an increased number of brick-and-mortar locations, Amazon could easily move this experiment throughout the United States and other countries.
 It’s likely that Amazon would expand to areas already eligible for PrimeNow since the infrastructure for quickly fulfilling orders already exists.

 Amazon has recently introduced Subscription and Discovery boxes.
 Customers can choose from several options, and new options are available each month.
 Currently, there’s everything from a selection of snacks to coffee.
 Sellers can use this as an opportunity to introduce new products and reach niche customers.